pachyderm/docs-content/latest/run-commands/pachctl_stop_job.md

 ```
   -h, --help             help for job
-      --project string   Specify the project (by name) containing the parent pipeline for the job. (default "standard-ml-tutorial")
+      --project string   Specify the project (by name) containing the parent pipeline for the job. (default "video-to-frame-traces")
 ```

 ### Options inherited from parent commands